rustyeddy/rustyeddy.com/content/software/tracking-changes-to-code.md

 6. Static HTTP server for web page documentation
 7. Release packages

-With these capabilities built into github, we have pretty much everything that we need to run our entire software development process.
+With these capabilities built into github, we pretty much have everything that we need to run our entire software development process.

 During the process of identifying the MVP, we can use the github *Projects Board* to list and track task items, as well as prioritize.
-There is not one correct way to go through this process.
-This is just one way that I find pretty natural.
+There is not one correct way to go through this process, this is just one way that I find pretty natural.

 As the MVP is broken down into tasks, the tasks are then placed in the